DreamingDevs/data_engineering_learning/README.md

 **Date:** 05 Dec 2025

-## Fabric notebooks support Workspace identity
+ - Fabric notebooks support Workspace identity
+ - OneLake data (including Shortcuts) are available in Azure Foundry for knowledge sources
+ - OneDrive and Sharepoint Shortcuts (preview) to get data into OneLake

 ---